lixia1118/lixia1118.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Receive an invitation of R&R at *Asia Pacific Journal of Managemet* (Major).
+Received a Major Revise & Resubmit decision from *Asia Pacific Journal of Managemet*.